maggielvlara15/LendingClub/README.md

 ![visualization2](Visualization/visualization2.jpg)

 # FutureWork
-1. Create a batabase and write the data to the database
+1. Create a database and write the data to the database
 2. There are definitely more analysis I can do
 3. Add more data validations during the data processing
 4. Add unit tests during the data processing